Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: Comparison with State-Of-The-Art

 \paragraph{SOTA results for \csgd.} \cite{nguyen2023improved} provide SOTA finite-time HP convergence guarantees of \csgd, for a $L$-smooth, bounded from below cost, and noise with bounded $p$-th moment.
-Using the time varying step-size $\alpha_t = \widetilde{\mathcal{O}}\Big(t^{-\frac{p}{3p-2}}\Big)$ and clipping threshold $\gamma_t = \widetilde{\mathcal{O}}\Big(t^{\frac{1}{3p-2}}\Big)$,\footnote{Here, $\widetilde{\mathcal{O}}(\cdot)$ hides global and problem related constants, as well as terms poly-logarithmic in both $\log(t)$ and $\log(\nicefrac{1}{\delta})$.} they show the following result, for any $\delta \in (0,1/e)$ and $t \geq 1$ where we recall that $\beta_p = \frac{4(p-1)}{3p-2}$.\footnote{The bound from \cite{nguyen2023improved} is simplified, for ease of presentation.
+Using the time varying step-size $\alpha_t = \widetilde{\mathcal{O}}\Big(t^{-\frac{p}{3p-2}}\Big)$ and clipping threshold $\gamma_t = \widetilde{\mathcal{O}}\Big(t^{\frac{1}{3p-2}}\Big)$,\footnote{Here $\widetilde{\mathcal{O}}(\cdot)$ hides global and problem related constants, as well as terms poly-logarithmic in $t$ and $\nicefrac{1}{\delta}$.} they show the following result, for any $\delta \in (0,1/e)$ and $t \geq 1$ where we recall that $\beta_p = \frac{4(p-1)}{3p-2}$.\footnote{The bound from \cite{nguyen2023improved} is simplified, for ease of presentation.
 It can be shown that the tail decay rate stemming from their bounds actually deteriorates to a slower one as $p \rightarrow 1$, which we omit and present the faster rate.} The above bound leads to the following tail result $\Prob\big(F_t > \epsilon\big) \leq \exp\Big(-\frac{\epsilon t^{\beta_p/2}}{720\sigma\sqrt{\Delta L}\log^{2p/(3p-2)}(t)}\Big)$, for any $\epsilon > 0$ and any $t \geq 1$.
-Taking the logarithm, dividing everything by $t^{\beta_p/2}/\log^{\frac{2p}{3p-2}}(t)$ and taking the $\limsup$, we get Comparing \eqref{eq:nguyen-ldp} to the bound in Corollary \ref{cor:clip}, we can see that our result depends on $G$, while the result in \eqref{eq:nguyen-ldp} depends on the noise, initial optimality gap and smoothness.
-Ignoring the $\log$ factors, we can again see that the long-term decay rate in \eqref{eq:liu-ldp} is of order $t^{\beta_p/2}$, with the one in Corollary \ref{cor:clip}, of order $t^{\beta_p}$, being an order of magnitude faster.
-Similarly, \cite{nguyen2023improved} provide bounds that hold for any $t$ and do not require bounded gradients, however, the resulting long-term tail bounds are very loose.\footnote{\cite{cutkosky2021high} provide HP bounds for normalized \csgd, showing the same convergence rate as in \cite{nguyen2023improved}, while additionally assuming bounded gradients.
-As such, our assumptions fully match the ones used in \cite{cutkosky2021high}, while still providing order of magnitude faster long-term tail decay.} Finally, \cite{armacki2024_ldp+mse} provide a LDP upper bound for a family of nonlinear \sgd methods, including clipping.
-Under $L$-smooth, lower bounded cost and noise with symmetric PDF, positive around zero, using the step-size $\alpha_t = \frac{1}{\sqrt{t+1}}$ and constant threshold $\gamma_t = C$, they show implying a long-term tail decay rate $\frac{\sqrt{t}}{\log(t)}$, strictly worse than the rate in Corollary \ref{cor:clip}, for any $p > 6/5$.
-Crucially, the LDP upper bound in \cite{armacki2024_ldp+mse} is derived for very different noise conditions.
+Taking the logarithm, dividing everything by $t^{\beta_p/2}/\log^{\frac{2p}{3p-2}}(t)$ and taking the $\limsup$, we get Comparing \eqref{eq:nguyen-ldp} to the bound in Corollary \ref{cor:clip}, we can see that our result depends on $G$, while the result in \eqref{eq:nguyen-ldp} depends on the noise, initial optimality gap and smoothness (with the latter two stemming from the choice of the clipping threshold in \cite{nguyen2023improved}).
+Ignoring the $\log$ factors, we can again see that the long-term decay rate in \eqref{eq:nguyen-ldp} is of order $t^{\beta_p/2}$, with the one in Corollary \ref{cor:clip} being of order $t^{\beta_p}$, an order of magnitude faster.
+Similarly, \cite{nguyen2023improved} provide bounds that hold for any $t$ and do not require bounded gradients, however, the resulting long-term tail bounds are very loose.
+Importantly, the finite-time HP bound established in \cite{nguyen2023improved} matches that of \csgd from \cite{cutkosky2021high}, who additionally require bounded gradients.
+As such, the assumptions used in \cite{cutkosky2021high} are the same as in our work, while their tail decay rate is the same as in \cite{nguyen2023improved} and an order of magnitude slower than ours.
+This further highlights that the improved decay rates shown in our work are not simply a result of stronger assumptions, but of a \emph{fundamentally different approach in studying the long-term tail decay}.